The-Marcy-Lab-School/7-0-1-managing-state/README.md

 ### Controlled Forms

 A **controlled form** is a form element whose input values are controlled by React state rather than through DOM manipulation.

+To create a controlled form, we will:

+1. Create a piece of state for each input we want to control
+2. Assign the `value` prop of the input to the input state value we just created
+3. Assign an `onChange` handler to the input that invokes the state setter function
+4. When handling submissions, we can simply reference the input state values.
+5. Remember to reset the state values after submission.

 ```jsx
 const NewPetForm = () => {